 Domestic Violence in the State of Florida

-The state of Florida will consider certain offenses “domestic violence” when the accused inflicts them onto a current or former intimate partner, another member of the household, or a blood relative, or a relation by marriage or through children.
+The state of Florida will consider certain offenses “domestic violence” when the accused inflicts them onto a current or former intimate partner, another member of the household, a blood relative, or a relation by marriage or through children.
 The offenses that can be categorized as domestic violence under these circumstances:

 - Any criminal offense resulting in physical injury or death: Domestic battery